Requirements To Become A TEFL Teacher

-If, after graduation, you lose your certificate then we are able to issue a replacement.
-(There is a small handling fee for this.)
+If, after graduation, you lose your certificate or need additional digital copies of any of your final graduation papers, we are able to issue digital replacements for a small fee.

 What does the certificate look like?

-Here is a sample of what an ICAL certificate looks like.
-Depending on the course you take the certificate may have a different title; the student name will be yours and under this is your unique ICAL TEFL ID number.
-Finally the date will be when the certificate was issued.
+Depending on the course you take the certificate may have a different title; the student name will be yours and under this will be your unique ICAL TEFL ID number.
+Finally, the date will be when the certificate was issued.
+Here is a sample of what an ICAL certificate looks like:

 Can I get my Certificate as a hardcopy in the post?

 By default, all ICAL graduation papers (Certificate, Marksheet, and Reference Letter) are sent in electronic format by email.
 We have found that most people prefer to receive them this way for easy forwarding on to potential employers or along with job applications.